sanju6890/sanju6890.github.io/README.md

 # sanju6890.github.io (Sanjay Kumar's portal)
-This is a Personal " Portfolio and Resume " website using <HTML> and <CSS> developed by me (SANJAY KUMAR) hosted at github.
+This is a Personal " Portfolio and Resume " website developed by me(SANJAY KUMAR) using <HTML> and <CSS> hosted at github.